victorhaynes/new-destiny/README.md

         # do with Riot, likely has nothing to do with New Destiny, and is likely your application code
         pass

+    """
-    # 7) Example Three: New Destiny with concurrency.
+    EXAMPLE 3: New Destiny with concurrency.
     Supress but gather any experienced errors.
+    """
     start_time = time.monotonic()
     async with httpx.AsyncClient(verify=ssl_context) as client:
         batch_results = await asyncio.gather(